skalyaanamoorthy/PSLMs/README.md

 	Follow the instructions in the repo to get the Tranception_Large (parameters) binary and config.
 You do not need to the setup the conda environment.
 	Again, you will need to specify the location of the repository (--tranception_loc) and the model weights (--checkpoint).

-	c) KORPM (note: statistical potential, not PSLM). ⚠️Make sure to have Git LFS in order to obtain the potential maps used by KORPM, otherwise you can download the repository as a .zip and extract it.
+	c) KORPM (note: statistical potential, not PSLM). ⚠️ Make sure to have Git LFS in order to obtain the potential maps used by KORPM, otherwise you can download the repository as a .zip and extract it.
 You will need to compile KORPM with the GCC compiler.
 	```
 	git clone https://github.com/chaconlab/korpm
 	cd korpm/sbg